mrazomej/evo_mwc/code/processing/growth_curves_plate_reader/20200618_r1_O1_T_tetracycline/README.md

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 Measurements of both OD600 and YFP were taken every 15 minutes for approximately 24 hours.

+## Conclusions

+The data looks decent.
+The rank order of the growth rates looks roughly okay, except that there is no clear distinction between R260 and R740.
+This might be expected given that for O1 strains the expression at this point might be not that different since both strains are highly repressed.